MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/extensible-authentication-protocol/configuring-eap-profiles.md

 ### Importing and exporting profiles with command line tools

-Importing and exporting profiles using a command line tool is often the only option for many scenarios.
+Importing and exporting profiles using a command line tool can be helpful in many scenarios.
 For example, when configuring MDM or Group Policy isn't possible, manually or scripting these commands can be the quickest option.
+It can also be used to export profiles after configuring them through other UI.

 ### netsh